 Who should take this course?

-PADI Divemasters, who have completed the basic EFR course may also enroll in the EFRI course as well.
+PADI Divemasters, who have completed the basic EFR course may also enrol in the EFRI course as well.

-The EFRI course is not only available for scuba divers, PADI members or Instructors, it is also open to the general public, providing you have a basic certification, or completed a sanctioned course in CPR and basic first aid within the last 24 months.
+The EFRI course is not only available for scuba divers, PADI members or Instructors.
+It is open to the general public, providing you have a basic Emergency First Response certification or completed a sanctioned course in CPR and basic first aid within the last 24 months.

 What will you learn?